 - Identify and prioritize the business risks (hint: often risk has the greatest weight)

 - Measured in aggregate as high, medium, low

 - Identify the business value, tangible and intangible

-- Often the most difficult for us to quantify thus we have to identify assumptions that we have made to identify the benefits
+- This is often the most difficult for us to quantify, thus we have to identify assumptions that we have made to identify the benefits

 - We understand this component the best

 - Measure current state costs against future state costs